What We Publish

-Delicious Line publishes 800- to 1000-character reviews of limited-run visual art exhibitions.
+Delicious Line publishes 900- to 1100-character reviews of limited-run visual art exhibitions.
 Submissions are welcome from all corners of the earth, from any who dare.
-We pay US$40 for accepted submissions.
-Don't pitch us, just submit your review to email@example.com.
+We pay US$25 for accepted submissions.
+(You must have a working PayPal account unless you're donating your submission.
+More information here.)
+Don't pitch us, just submit your review to firstname.lastname@example.org.
+Submission does not guarantee publication, but everything gets considered.
+Feel free to send questions to that address.

 Reviews appear with one image, which you may send along with your review, with all relevant information.
 You may also send along an image URL or simply indicate your preference.
 Note that museums frequently have serious legal constraints on publicity images - when in doubt, the editors will take care of it.